rardav/auto-shop-app/README.md

 # auto-shop-app
-Simple Winforms app for managina an auto shop.
+Simple Winforms app for managing an auto shop.